Koushikon/Apps.Dotnet/Readme.md

 - `API_i` Project describes how we should make API Controllers standard practices etc.
 - `APISecurity` Project describes Authentication & Authorization with Claim, Policy based of an API.
 - `Web_i` describes Creating an API Controller inside MVC Project useful when API service is small part of the App.
+- `APIMonitor` Project describes looging, Health checking and Monitoring of an API

 ## View Data Binding: